tensorflow/tensorflow/tensorflow/lite/g3doc/models/smart_reply/overview.md

 Read the
 [GitHub page](https://github.com/tensorflow/examples/tree/master/lite/examples/smart_reply/android/)
 to learn how the app works.
+Inside this project, you will also learn how to build an app with custom C++ ops.

 ## How it works